bozsahin/cogs579/README.md

 This is the web home when I teach it.
 This page is the course syllabus.

-NOTE: During registration, the course is open to II students, PHIL and CENG grad students, and CENG seniors.
+NOTE: During registration, the course is open to II students, PHIL, BIOL, PHYS and CENG grad students, and CENG seniors.
 I will open to others during ADD/DROP.

 Please send me an email so that I can invite you to the first meeting even if you're not registered.
 If you are eligible, you can register during add/drop.

-<b>Lectures:</b> Tuesdays, 14.40-17.30.
+<b>Lectures:</b> Thursdays, 11.40-14.30.

-The course will start online, then we will see what happens.

-In any case, I will have an open hour on Thursday 12.00-14.00, for face to face discussion for those who want it.
-I will try to make it online as well, in case anybody wants to join online.
-In fairness to those who cannot make it face to face, I will try to record it to the best of my abilities.

-I record the lectures and show videos during lectures.
-Physical attendance is not required.
-But mental attendance, physical or online, is always required.
+The course is face to face.

-<b>Lecturer:</b> Cem Bozsahin (Spring 2023)
+<b>Lecturer:</b> Cem Bozsahin (Spring 2024)

 <b>TA:</b> Rojda Ozcan